 The double membranes (outer and inner membranes) of the mitochondria create some space between them, called inter-membrane space.
 This space is a composition of those that are found in the cytoplasm.
 The proteins present in this space are distinct from the other part of the mitochondria, especially the matrix.
 The intermembrane space continues into the core of the mitochondria called crests or cristae.

 d) Mitochondrial matrix/mitosol

-Mitochondrial matrix is a liquid region that contains a complex mixture of soluble proteins and enzymes and it is enclosed by the inner membrane.
+A mitochondrial matrix is a liquid region that contains a complex mixture of soluble proteins and enzymes, and it is enclosed by the inner membrane.
 The enzymes present in the matrix are involved in the oxidation and reduction processes.
 The enzymes involved in the Krebs cycle are located in the matrix.
 These enzymes are very important to synthesize the ATP molecules, mitochondrial ribosomes, tRNAs, and mitochondrial DNA.